 Fabry disease is an X-linked inherited disease that results from deficient activity of the lysosomal α–Galactosidase–A enzyme resulting in progressive accumulation of abnormal deposits of a fatty substance called globotriaosylceramide (Gb3) in blood vessel walls throughout a person's body.
 Fabry disease occurs in one person per 40,000 to 60,000.
 Fabry patients inherit a deficiency of the α–Galactosidase–A enzyme, which is normally responsible for the breakdown of Gb3.
 The abnormal storage of Gb3 increases with time and, accordingly, Gb3 accumulates, primarily in the blood and in the blood vessel walls.
 The ultimate consequences of Gb3 deposition range from episodes of pain and impaired peripheral sensation to end-organ failure – particularly of the kidneys, but also of the heart and the cerebrovascular system.

-Pegunigalsidase alfa (PRX‑102) is an investigational, plant cell culture-expressed, and chemically modified stabilized version of the recombinant α-Galactosidase-A enzyme.
+PRX–102 (pegunigalsidase alfa) is an investigational, plant cell culture-expressed, and chemically modified stabilized version of the recombinant α–Galactosidase–A enzyme.
+It is a novel, PEGylated enzyme replacement therapy (ERT) under development for the treatment of Fabry disease.
 Protein sub-units are covalently bound via chemical cross-linking using short PEG moieties, resulting in a molecule with unique pharmacokinetic parameters.
-In clinical studies, PRX‑102 has been observed to have a circulatory half-life of approximately 80 hours.
-The Company designed PRX‑102 to potentially address the continued unmet clinical need in Fabry patients.
+In clinical studies, PRX–102 has been observed to have a circulatory half-life of approximately 80 hours.
+The Company designed PRX–102 to potentially address the continued unmet clinical need in Fabry patients.

 About Chiesi Global Rare Diseases